(Weak) Twisted post-groups, skew trusses and rings: (Weak) twisted post-groups, skew trusses, Rota-Baxter systems of groups and braces

-In light of the fact that the category of skew trusses and the category of weak twisted post groups are isomorphic.
-Next, we give a characterization of the skew truss corresponding of twisted post groups. \begin{prop} Let $(G,\cdot,\circ,\Phi)$ be a skew truss.
-Then the following statement holds: \begin{description} \item[(a)] Define $\rhd:G\times G\to G$ by $(G,\cdot,\rhd,\Phi)$ is a twisted post group. \item[(b)] The semigroup $(G,\circ)$ is right divisible, that is for any $a,b\in G$, there is a unique $t\in G$, such that $a\circ t=b$. \end{description} \end{prop}
+In light of the isomorphism between the category of skew trusses and that of weak twisted post-groups, we now give a characterization of the skew truss analogue of twisted post-groups. \begin{prop} Let $(G,\cdot,\circ,\Phi)$ be a skew truss.
+Then the following statements are equivalent: \begin{enumerate} \item Define $\rhd:G\times G\to G$ by then $(G,\cdot,\rhd,\Phi)$ is a twisted post-group; \item The semigroup $(G,\circ)$ is right divisible, that is for any $a,b\in G$, there is a unique $t\in G$ such that $a\circ t=b$. \end{enumerate} \end{prop}

 \proof The proof follows from \cite[Lemma 3.1]{ZH}.